If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 Also, remember that when it comes to what’s included on your PowerPoint presentation slides, less is always more.
 If you add too much, it can quickly clutter your slide, and confuse your points.
 You want your presentation slides to read clearly.

-A presentation is about you and what you have to say.
+A presentation is about you and what you've got to say.
 Your slides are merely the back-up dancers.

 Write a Professional PowerPoint Presentation Today!

 The process of writing a presentation is a straightforward, linear one.
 All you’ve got to do is follow the steps.
-Write your thesis and main points, create a solid introduction and conclusion, find ways to hook your audience, and bring it all together with a visually appealing set of slides that back you up.
+Write your thesis and main points, create a solid introduction and conclusion, find ways to hook your audience, and bring it all together by creating a visually appealing set of slides with great PowerPoint templates available at Envato Elements and GraphicRiver.
+And if you're looking for more design inspiration, check out this terrific article:

 If you have any follow up questions or tips about how to write a presentation, plan what you'll cover, and then craft it in PowerPoint, leave a comment below.